deloarts/project-kawa-devboard/README.md

 }
 ```

-The server must answer with a json of the following format:
+The server must answer with status code 201 and a json of the following format:

 ```json
 value = {